grassroots organizing & education

 The basis of our educational programs is research.
 We produce research reports and fact sheets to inform the public, elected officials and corporate leaders about a wide variety of environmental issues.

-- Our most recent report covers the environmental costs of single-use batteries and options for manufacturer-base recycling programs.
+- In 2015, we published a report on the environmental costs of single-use batteries and options for manufacturer-based recycling programs.

 - In 2014, TCE Fund completed a report along with a local Houston coalition called Zero Waste Houston examining issues with mixed waste recycling or “One Bin for All.”